Can You Drink On Ibuprofen?

 Additionally, alcohol can reduce the effectiveness of ibuprofen, which means you may be more susceptible to pain and inflammation if you consume alcohol while taking the medication.

 Consuming alcohol in combination with ibuprofen can also cause dehydration and liver damage.
-This combination can cause additional stress to the liver and other organs, making it difficult to process alcohol and the medication.
+This combination can cause additional stress to the liver and other organs, making it difficult to process alcohol and medication.
 Long-term consequences can include liver damage.

 Get Help.
 Get Better.
 Get Your Life Back.

-Searching for an Accredited Drug and Alcohol Rehab Centers in Near You?
+Searching for Accredited Drug and Alcohol Rehab Centers Near You?

 Even if you have failed previously and relapsed, or are in the middle of a difficult crisis, we stand ready to support you.
 Our trusted behavioral health specialists will not give up on you.
 When you feel ready or just want someone to speak to about therapy alternatives to change your life call us.
 Even if we cannot assist you, we will lead you to wherever you can get support.
 There is no obligation.
 Call our hotline today.